aliyun/php-kms-sdk/README.md

 ## Requirements
-- You must use PHP5.5.0 or later.
+- You must use PHP 5.5.0 or later.

 ## Recommendations